Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 As a seasoned fitness trainer, I sometimes experience a lack of mental and physical vitality during my workout.

 I found that a lack of testosterone in the body can lead to a decrease in strength and cause brain fog and, thus, an absence of focus.
-I consulted with my dietitian, and he recommended vitamin E as a remedy, so I decided to test it.
+I consulted with my dietitian, who recommended vitamin E as a remedy, so I decided to test it.

 In this vitamin E review, I will discuss its benefits and whether it can increase testosterone levels.